 Community Objections

 In 2012, some applicants for community TLDs were also objectors to other applications by other parties for the same strings.
 Should the same entity be allowed to apply for a TLD as community and also file a Community Objection for the same string?
+If so, why?
+If not, why not?

 Many WT members and commenters believe that the costs involved in filing Community Objections were unpredictable and too high.
 What can be done to lower the fees and make them more predictable while at the same time ensuring that the evaluations are both fair and comprehensive?